 What Is Wake-on-LAN?

-WoL is dependent on two things: your motherboard and your network card.
+Wake-on-LAN is dependent on two things: your motherboard and your network card.
 Your motherboard must be hooked up to an ATX-compatible power supply, as most computers in the past decade or so are.
 Your Ethernet or wireless card must also support this functionality.
-Because it is set either through the BIOS or through your NIC’s firmware, you don’t need specific software to enable it.
-Support for WoL is pretty universal nowadays, even when it’s not advertised as a feature, so if you have a computer built in the past decade or so you’re covered.
-If, however, you have a more modern computer, you may find that you have advanced BIOS options for allowing the computer to power on via a time schedule.
-It’s not technically WoL, but in terms of functionality, it’s pretty close.
+Because it is set either through the BIOS or through your network card’s firmware, you don’t need specific software to enable it.
+Support for Wake-on-LAN is pretty universal nowadays, even when it’s not advertised as a feature, so if you have a computer built in the past decade or so, you’re covered.

 For those of you who build your own rigs, take care when buying an Ethernet card.
-While most built-in cards on motherboards don’t need this step, discrete network cards often need a 3-pin cable attached to the motherboard to support WoL.
-Do your research online before you buy so you’re not disappointed later on down the line.
+While most built-in cards on motherboards don’t need this step, discrete network cards often need a 3-pin cable attached to the motherboard to support Wake on LAN.
+Do your research online before you buy, so you’re not disappointed later on down the line.

-Most older computers and many modern ones have their WoL settings buried in the BIOS.
-Depending on your system, you need to hit Escape, F2, or Delete to get into the BIOS, but if you’re not sure then you should check your system’s documentation.
+Most older computers and many modern ones have their Wake-on-LAN settings buried in the BIOS.
+To enter the BIOS, you’ll need to press a key as you boot your computer—usually Delete, Escape, F2, or something else (your boot screen will give you instructions on what key to press to enter setup).
 Once you’re in, check under Power Management or Advanced Options or something of that sort.

 sudo apt-get install ethtool

 You can check your compatibility by running:

 sudo ethtool eth0